silence-laboratories/mpc-auth-client/packages/pimlico/nextJs/README.md

 - Fill in your API keys in .env:
     ``` bash
-    API_KEY = your_biconomy_api_key_here #update this API key using step 3 below
+    API_KEY = your_pimlico_api_key_here #update this API key using step 3 below
     NEXT_PUBLIC_SDK_MODE=development #only require for development
     ```
 3. Set the rpcUrl:
 - To set up the rpcUrl, create an instance at :
 - Create an account or log in if you already have one.
-- Select the Sepolia network for your instance.
-- Once the instance is created, navigate to the "Bundlers" tab
+- Navigate to the "API Keys" tab and create a new API key.
-- The API Key is the string after the chain ID in the testnet Bundler's URL
+- Check API settings and make sure to enable bundler method and verifying paymaster.
 - Copy the API Key for your instance.

 ## How to run